bootdotdev/blog/content/backend/become-backend-developer.md

 * Build a great LinkedIn landing page and do some networking
 * Make friends in [online coding communities](/misc/best-coding-communities/)

 Once you've done that *start applying to jobs*!
-USe every job board you can find, and try to apply only to jobs that are specific to your area of expertise - e.g. "backend go developers".
+Use every job board you can find, and try to apply only to jobs that are specific to your area of expertise - e.g. "backend go developers".
 Try to find niche job boards if they exist, I really like the [Golang cafe](https://golang.cafe/), for example.

 Most importantly, *do not stop learning and building*!!!
 I've seen so many developers think that they've successfully "learned to code", and they shift gears entirely to their job search.
 Look, it only takes an hour or so each day to submit a bunch of job applications.
 You should be spending the rest of your free time continuing to build.
 The more you learn and build, the easier the job search gets.